ImSimplidius/ImSimplidius/README.md

 - 👋 Hi, I’m @ImSimplidius
 - 👀 I’m interested in ...
 Making texturepacks and participating in other collaborations
 - 🌱 I’m currently learning ...
 On Making Addons
 - 💞️ I’m looking to collaborate on ...
-With MMOX xxAXON
+With MMOX - xxAROX
 - 📫 How to reach me ...
 Discord - Simplidius#6712

 <!---